 AKG Perception 420 Condenser Microphone

 This is a great condenser mic.
 I know many people have Blue, and those seem good for the price.
 I’ve had this since well before Blue really came on the market, and I love my Perception.
 It never lets me down, I have taken it everywhere and used it for a spectrum of different needs and venues.
 It always sounds great and the prices these days are unbeatable.

 There are tons of interfaces.
 I bought this because I could connect my condenser mic and guitar to my iPad for recording.
 And though my use of an iPad as a recorder has dwindled, I find this is the best and easiest way to interface with my laptop for recording the CNP.
 I also appreciate the live monitoring.

 H1n by Zoom

 This portable digital audio recorder is fantastic, and the sound quality is superb.
-When I fist got it and used it, I giggled.
+When I first got it and used it, I giggled.
 Like a little boy opening a brand new N64.
 I love this thing!
 I use it to record classes, make audio notes to myself, collect my thoughts while driving, everything.
 I also plan on using it as my “mobile recording studio/interview mic” when the time comes.
-Technically, I own an H1, and this is the newer 2018 H1N.
-But really, if you are going to get one, just get the H1N.
+It also plugs into the intractable Solo, giving me an additional backup of interviews.
+Technically, I own an older H1, and pictured is the newer 2018 H1N.
+But really, if you are going to get one just get the H1N.